New Hyundai Santa Cruz Bridges the Small Truck, Small SUV Gap

 2022 Santa Cruz truck.
 Photo: Hyundai

-Bluelink Connected is Hyundai’s smartphone app service allowing remote functions like starting the vehicle, locking doors, locating it, and more.
-It’s free for three years with the Santa Cruz and can be accessed via MyHyundai.com web portal, or mybluelink.ca in Canada.
+Bluelink Connected is Hyundai’s smartphone app service that allows remote functions like starting the vehicle, locking doors, locating it, and more.
+It’s free for three years with the Santa Cruz and can be accessed via the MyHyundai.com web portal or mybluelink.ca in Canada.

 In terms of safety features, expect the usual list of goods.
-Some notable standards include things like lane-keep assist, blind-spot warning system, and forward collision-avoidance, to name a few.
-Optional is Blind View Monitor (BVM), Highway Driving Assist (HDA), and Surround View Monitor (SVM).
+Some notable standards include lane-keep assist, blind-spot warning system, and forward collision avoidance, to name a few.
+Optional are Blind View Monitor (BVM), Highway Driving Assist (HDA), and Surround View Monitor (SVM).

 The Santa Cruz’s distinct looks